 Caffeine also stimulates your metabolism via a process called thermogenesis in which your body becomes more efficient at burning more calories for energy.
 The overall effect of increased thermogenesis and lipolysis is weight loss.
 The continued consumption of caffeine may assist in long-term weight loss.

 More is not better when it comes to caffeine intake.
-Overindulging in caffeine can cause insomnia, over-excitability, restlessness, muscle twitching, etc. If you experience any of these symptoms, level off the amount consumed.
+Overindulging in caffeine can cause insomnia, gastrointestinal distress, nervousness, confusion, inability to focus, over-excitability, muscle twitching, high blood pressure, etc. If you experience any of these symptoms, level off the amount consumed.
 In this case, less can actually be more--smaller amounts may be more effective in promoting increased endurance, strength and muscle mass.
 You need to consume an amount relative to your bodyweight (i.e., 3-6 mg per kg bodyweight) at the right times (i.e., pre-workout, post-workout).
+A recommended amount for most people is 200mg (about 2 cups of coffee).
 The full effect of caffeine can last 2-3 hours and diminishes within 12 hours.
 Caffeine in liquid form (e.g., coffee, energy drinks) will be absorbed within the body faster than in pill form.

 There are commonly-held beliefs regarding caffeine that are myths:

 Caffeine does not sober you up but rather makes you become an alert drunk.

 MYTH: CAFFEINE MAKES YOU DEHYDRATED

 The reality is that caffeine does have a mild dehydrating effect within the kidneys but the increased urination is mostly caused by increased fluid intake.